JohnCoene/javascript-for-r/_book/1-02-basics.md

 )
 ```

-The dependency is used in the `htmltools::singleton` function ensures that its content is _only imported in the document once._
+The \index{dependency} is used in the `htmltools::singleton` function ensures that its content is _only imported in the document once._

 Note that we use the `tags` object, which comes from the Shiny package and includes HTML tags that are not exported as standalone functions.
 For instance, you can create a `<div>` in Shiny with the `div` function, but `tags$div` will also work.
 This can now be applied to the Shiny application; the `path/to/script.js` should be changed to `files/script.js`, where `files` is the prefix we defined in `addResourcePath`.